PaulEmileChantrel/arbitrage-bot/README.md

 ### Version 5
 Deploy live with real trade (i.e. v4 with real trade capacity).

-Fully working but we cant get any trade with 0.075% fees.
+Fully working but we can't get any trade with 0.075% fees.

 ### Version 6
-Add taker order.
-For exemple, keep track of ETHBTC and ETHUSDT and put a limit order on BTCUSDT ready to be arbitraged.
+Taker order added.
+For example, keep track of ETHBTC and ETHUSDT and put a limit order on BTCUSDT ready to be arbitraged.

+Running properly but not making money.

+We could optimize using only 2 WebSockets.
+For example, we collect only the current bid/ask for ETHBTC and ETHUSDT and place a limit order for BTCUSDT.

+We also need to avoid running multiple instances of the TraderBot class in parallel since it doesn't work well.